safijari/hyde/_posts/2018-10-20-pybind11-openkarto.md

 2. `python setup.py bdist_wheel`: This requires that you have the `wheel` package installed.
 It's a somewhat better option than the last one since no compilation will be required on the user's part.
 The command will create a _wheel_ which is a _binary_ `python` package (it's a zip file that is allowed to contain `.so` and other binary files).
 They will, however, need either the `dev` or *normal* (if any) version of your `C++` code's dependencies and version clashes are entirely possible.
 This option is perfect when your `C++` code has no external dependencies but that is typically not going to be the case.

 3. [`auditwheel`](https://github.com/pypa/auditwheel): This tool, sanctioned by the Python packaging authority, uses another nifty little tool called [`patchelf`](https://nixos.org/patchelf.html) to find all the `.so` files that your module needs to be linked against and puts them inside an existing wheel (which you can make using the previous method).
-This is a much better option but depending on where you build the wheel and where you run the `auditwheel` command, it can have bad effects when deploying your package to a different platform (e.g. if I run `auditwheel` on Ubuntu 18.04 and then try to run it on `16.04`, it straight up won't work).
+This is a much better option but depending on where you build the wheel and where you run the `auditwheel` command, it can have bad effects when deploying your package to a different platform (e.g. if I run `auditwheel` on Ubuntu 18.04 and then try to run the resulting package on 16.04, it straight up will refuse to import because of conflicting `glibc`).

 4. `auditwheel` + [`manylinux`](https://github.com/pypa/manylinux): [PEP 513](https://www.python.org/dev/peps/pep-0513/) defines how to create maximally compatible and self contained python wheels, and `manylinux` is a build environment (they supply `docker` containers!).
 If you install all your dependencies in a `manylinux` `docker` container and then build and patch the wheel inside it, it will most likely run on any linux version from after 2007.
 This is much easier said than done, in fact it can be downright horrifying for some dependencies.
 I will spend another article describing this process for karto.

 ## The Final Product and Conclusion

-The original `open_karto` repo has a sample program that creates two circular laser scans processes them, below I show `python` code doing the same thing:
+The original `open_karto` repo has a sample program that creates two circular laser scans processes them, below I show `python` code doing the same thing.
+Note that the `process_scan` method expects a `vector<float>` on the `C++` side but I can pass a normal `python` list.
+All the conversions are taken care of.

 ![example](/images/pyOpenkarto_example.png)

 All in all this was a great success for me.
-Not only does it allow me to easily integrate karto with my python codebase, it also allows me to finetune the parameters and experiment in an ipython notebook, which is a huge boon to productivity.
+Not only does it allow me to easily integrate karto with my python codebase, it also allows me to finetune the parameters and experiment in a notebook, which is a huge boon to productivity.

 I was pleasently surprised by how straight forward it was to get this all done with `pybind11`.
 It's a fantastic effort and I will be using it a lot more (I've already wrapped two other codebases for work).
 I hope lessons learned during my